frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment_analytics.md

 <img class="screenshot" src="/docs/assets/img/healthcare/appointment_analytics.gif">

-Using the 'Set Chart' button, you can set values for the X and Y fields, use different type of charts and select a color.
+Using the **Set Chart** button, you can set values for the X and Y fields, use different type of charts and select a color.

 {next}